stat6250-s17/course-questions-wiki/week-04/README.md

 - *Question* (yren10−stat6250): what statistics explicitly would be listed in the PROC MEANS statement?
 - Question (meisenbach-stat6250): What does the MISSING option do?
 - Answer (meisenbach-stat6250): It includes rows with missing values for the variable being summerized.
+- *Question* (lwang30-stat6250) : How to suppress the output statistics to mean and standard deviation only ?

 [recipe_for_summarizing_qualitative_values (from Week 4 Overview)]